-In Part One of this article series, we provide an overview of the traffic automation process, and explain why using an expertly configured WordPress site is the key to automating traffic to your website …
+In Part 1 of this article series, we explained why using an expertly configured WordPress site is the key to generating automated traffic …

-(With an expertly configured WordPress website, all you have to do to begin attracting web traffic is post great content on a regular basis!)
+(With an expertly configured WordPress website or blog, all you have to do to bring traffic is add content consistently!)

-In Part 2, we discuss critical setup decisions.
-We help you understand the best way to get started if you don’t have a website yet, how to set things up if you already have a site, and what to do if your website is built with WordPress.
+In Part Two, we looked at critical setup decisions.
+We helped you understand the best way to start if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your website was built using WordPress.

-(In Part 2 we show you how to set up a WordPress website on your domain)
+(In Part 2 we show you where to set up WordPress on your domain)

-In Part 3, we discuss the configuration phase.
+In Part Three, we focus on the configuration phase.

-(In Part 3 you will configure all the settings that affect your site’s ability to generate traffic automatically)
+(In Part 3 we explain how to configure all the settings that can affect your website’s ability to generate traffic automatically)

-Many small business owners lack the time, human resources and financial means to employ the services of a full-time marketing and content creation department and engage in the kind of content marketing that many marketing experts recommend.
-If you spent hours checking Facebook, Twitter, or LinkedIn in addition to writing articles for your website or blog, how would anything else in your business get done?
+Many small business owners simply lack the time, human resources and budget to run a full-time marketing department and engage in the kind of content marketing that many marketing experts are prescribing.
+If you are spending hours checking LinkedIn, Facebook, and Twitter in addition to planning and writing articles for your website or blog, how does anything else in your business get done?

-(Small business owners spend most of their working hours keeping their businesses up and running.
+(Small businesses spend most of their time keeping their businesses up and running.
 Image source: National Federation Of Independent Businesses)

-Many business owners spend most of their working hours simply keeping their businesses up and running.
-On top of this, there’s also sales and marketing.
-After all, businesses need to stay competitive and make sales in order to survive.
+Small businesses spend most of their time simply keeping their businesses up and running.
+On top of this, there’s sales and marketing.
+After all, businesses need to remain competitive and grow in order to survive.

-A study of small businesses conducted in 2012 by VerticalResponse – an email and social media marketing company, found that:
+Research conducted by VerticalResponse – an email and social media marketing company, found that:

-- 43% of all small businesses surveyed spent at least six hours per week on social media (the other half of businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same survey was conducted today, the numbers would most likely be significantly higher.
+- 43% of all small businesses surveyed spent six or more hours each week on social media (the other half of businesses surveyed using social media spent even more time – between 6 and 21+ hours per week).
+This usage of social media was a 66% increase from the previous year, so if the same survey was done today, the numbers would most likely be higher.